geo-data/cesium-terrain-builder/README.md

 # Cesium Terrain Builder

-This is a C++ library and associated command line tools designed to create terrain tiles for use in the [Cesium JavaScript](http://cesiumjs.org) library.
+This is a C++ library and associated command line tools designed to create terrain tiles for use with the [Cesium JavaScript](http://cesiumjs.org) library.

 Cesium can create interactive 3D globes (à la Google Earth) in your web browser whereby imagery is draped over a model of the underlying terrain.
 Cesium